 WHAT are the fraud types?
 WHO are the fraud victims & perpetrators?
 WHERE is fraud occurring?
 WHY is fraud committed HOW is fraud committed?
-HOW THEN can fraud be countered? cyber crisis management and conduct regular information security assessments, system reliability audits, and vulnerability analyses of cybersecurity attacks.
+HOW THEN can fraud be countered? cyber crisis management and conduct regular information security assessments, system reliability aussessments, system reliability analyses of cybersecurity attacks.
 Hospitality platforms should construct indices to rank the reliability of each review and use relevant filtering techniques to screen out the reviews with a high possibility of being fraudulent.
 Extra screening or filtering algorithms can be applied to reviews with negative star ratings to detect possible fraudulent reviews from neighbourhood competitors.
 Embed linguistic cues related to psychological processes in Yelp's fraudulent review detection algorithm.
 Add a fraudulent review detection system, such as Yelp, fraudulent filter reviews to the bottom of each restaurant's homepage.
-Online word-of-mouth (WoM) platforms should: Enhance their review recommendation algorithms by adopting stricter algorithms to filter reviews for restaurants with lower review than their competitors.
-Institute policies to penalise restaurants with more fraudulent reviews than their competitors.
-Institute policies to penalise restaurants with more fraudulent reviews than their competitors.
-Institute policies to restaurants with lower reviews than their competitors.
-Institute policies to restaurants with fleer efiltered reviews to lower these establishments' search rankings.
-Offer incentives to restaurants with fleer efiltered reviews to encourage review credibility and healthy competition.

-reliability audits, and vulnerability analyses of cybersecurity attacks.
+Online word-of-mouth (WoM) platforms should: Enhance their review recommendation algorithms by adopting stricter algorithms to filter reviews for restaurants with lower review valence than their competitors.
+Institute policies to penalise restaurants with more fraudulent reviews than their competitors, such as by placing an "Uncredible" tag on their homepage to alert customers or lower these establishments' search rankings.
+Offer incentives to restaurants with fewer filtered reviews to encourage review credibility reliability audits, and vulnerability analyses of cybersecurity attacks.
 Moreover, hoteliers should proactively notify guests whose data were compromised to reduce the adverse effects of the data breach, as trust plays an imperative role in brand reputation.